carl0sfelipe/Basic_App_Servicenow/README.md

 Authenticate a user based on the provided email and password.

-Method: POST
+- **Method:** POST
-Relative Path: /login
+- **Relative Path:** `/login`
-Body Parameters:
+- **Body Parameters:**
-email: The email address of the user.
+  - `email`: The email address of the user.
-password: The password of the user.
+  - `password`: The password of the user.
-Response:
+- **Response:**
-Status Code: 200 OK
+  - Status Code: 200 OK
-Body: JSON object with a success message indicating successful login and the user's unique identifier (user_id).
+    - Body: JSON object with a success message indicating successful login and the user's unique identifier (`user_id`).
-Status Code: 401 Unauthorized
+  - Status Code: 401 Unauthorized
-Body: JSON object with an error message if the provided password is invalid.
+    - Body: JSON object with an error message if the provided password is invalid.
-Status Code: 404 Not Found
+  - Status Code: 404 Not Found
-Body: JSON object with an error message if the user is not found.
+    - Body: JSON object with an error message if the user is not found.

 ## Usage